 Program participants demonstrated exemplary energy management by balancing the high intensity and demands of some days with adequate rest and self-care as needed, as well as understanding and compassion for each other during some of the more sensitive moments of the trip.
 Navigating the day-to-day adjustments, the class acknowledged the looming uncertainty that followed in anticipation of the coronavirus outbreak.
 It seemed we were one day ahead of each stop in our agenda.

 We had planned to tour the Emergency Operations Center (EOC) at the Centers for Disease Control and Prevention (CDC) to learn about leadership in emergency situations (i.e., outbreaks).
-So, when the EOC was activated and we were relocated to a different part of the facility, we were uncertain what we might encounter during our discussion of emergency preparedness, food safety and tour of the David J. Sencer CDC Museum.
+So, when the EOC was activated, we relocated to a different part of the facility.
+We were uncertain what we might encounter during our discussion of emergency preparedness, food safety and tour of the David J. Sencer CDC Museum.
 Then we learned that President Trump would be onsite the next day, so there was a level of increased security and flurry of activity in preparation for his arrival.
 Special thanks to our contact at the CDC, without whom we likely would not have had access, were it not for connecting with her as a participant in one of our 2019 programs.
 When visiting the Martin Luther King, Jr. National Historical Park and National Center for Civil and Human Rights (also in Atlanta), the class experienced a simulation of the lunch counter sit-ins of the 1960s, learned about the Freedom Riders and the courageous struggles endured in the not so distant past.

 We are grateful to have completed this travel seminar when we did.
 What a difference a day makes!
 I commend the class for setting the pace, managing their own needs, showing up with their full and best energy and engaging completely in this learning experience.
 They will make a significant difference both individually and collectively in the months and years to come.